Polish Communist Party (2002): Legal status and attempts at outlawing

 As part of solidarity with the KPP in connection with the court proceedings against it, in 2018 and 2019 protests under Polish embassies organized, among others The Communist Party of Greece, the Communist Party of Belgium and the Communist Party of Britain.
 In Poland, solidarity with the KPP was declared by the Democratic Left Alliance and Workers' Democracy.

 In 2020, the Public Prosecutor General and Minister of Justice Zbigniew Ziobro requested the Constitutional Tribunal to ban the party, alleging that it had a totalitarian ideology and wanted to seize power violently.

+Currently, the KPP continues to exist and operate following the amendment to the Penal Code on October 1, 2023.
+Under the current legal framework, no authorized body has yet issued a ruling on the legality or illegality of this party's activities.

+On November 6, 2025, President Karol Nawrocki, signed an application to the Constitutional Tribunal to delegalize the KPP.